0xd3ba/among-llms/README.md

 - **Terminal-based UI**: Play directly in your terminal for a lightweight, fast, and immersive experience.
 Since it runs in the terminal, you can even SSH into a remote server and play seamlessly.
 No GUI required.
+> [!CAUTION]
+> Running this on rented servers (cloud GPUs, etc.) may generate unexpected usage costs.
+> The developer is **not responsible** for any charges you may incur.
+Use at your own risk.

 - **Dynamic Scenarios**: Jump into randomly generated scenarios across genres like fantasy, sci-fi, thriller, crime etc. or write your *own* custom scenario.